If you are in a hurry the best freediving watch is the Cressi Leonardo

 - It is not moisture proof on land

 Freediving is mostly associated with people who might not have the money required to purchase scuba diving equipment.
-Nonetheless, it is important to get yourself the best freediving computer watch to enhance your diving experience.
+Nonetheless, it is important to get yourself the best freediving watches to enhance your diving experience.
 The best watch allows you to see vital information with regard to your diving right from your wrist.
 Moreover, there is nothing scarier than diving into the underwater blind.

 Even though all the reviewed watches offer excellent features and experience in diving, Cressi Leonardo stands out among them as the winner for those on a bit of a budget.
 The Leonardo this model comes with easy to use features and clearly displayed large numerical on the large high-definition screen.
 The high-definition screen also provides clear readability.